nsu/nsu.github.io/source/_posts/2013-06-30-high-availability-postgres-on-aws.markdown

 MySQL (and if you really want to use MySQL, you should use [MariaDB](http://mariadb.org/) instead).
 However, there is one big caveat:
 AWS doesn't support Postgres for RDS yet.
-This means that if you want high availibility and scalability, you're going to have to create your own solution.
+This means that if you want high availability and scalability with Postgres, you're going to have to implement your own solution.

 Yeah, things like [Cloud Postgres](http://www.cloudpostgres.com/) exist, but they're nowhere near the power of RDS (that's not to bash on Cloud Postgres,